webrecorder/browsertrix/README.md

 Note: Previously, Browsertrix Cloud also supported Docker Compose and podman-based deployment.
 This is now deprecated due to the complexity of maintaining feature parity across different setups, and with Kubernetes setup being available and easy to deploy, even on a single machine.

 If you are looking to just try running a single crawl, you may want to try [Browsertrix Crawler](https://github.com/webrecorder/browsertrix-crawler) first to test out the crawling capabilities.

-## Documentation

 ## Development Status